alphanome-ai/interview-screening-task-2/README.md

 Your task is to write an algorithm that provides binary "yes" / "no" value corresponding to each video URL that is being provided by pexels.com.
 This value must be filled in `is_related` column.

 The value must be "yes" if the video is related to job ad in some sense and it should be "no" otherwise.
 For example, query "engineering manager" may result in [this video](https://videos.pexels.com/video-files/8488276/8488276-hd_1920_1080_30fps.mp4) which in context of *software engineering job ad* does **NOT** make any sense.
 In this case, you should output as "no".

+# Scoring Criteria

+You will be scored based on the following:

+- Your ability to understand the problem, how you solved the problem or why couldn't you solve the problem.
+- Accuracy of your algorithm to flag irrelevant videos.
+- Latency of your algorithm (lower the better).
+- Research skills.

+## Submission

+Send your submission as a compressed ZIP file to rakesh@alphanome.ai and info@alphanome.ai (Please add both the emails).

+The ZIP file must contain the following:
+- Source code for the algorithm.
+- CSV file with filled `is_relevant` column.
+- Detailed instructions on how to run the algorithm.
+- Any additional files that you want to add.

+---

+If you have any questions, write to rakesh@alphanome.ai and / or info@alphanome.ai